Letter Of Recommendation

 • Start Early: For college admissions, as in life, the process of getting a recommendation starts long before you ask.
 Build relationships with teachers in school.
 If it’s a subject you enjoy or a teacher you have a good connection with, build a relationship that could eventually lead to a letter of recommendation.

 • Look Carefully at the Requirements: Sometimes, colleges ask for letters of recommendation from specific people.
-Sometimes they want a recommendation to address a particular topic, especially if you are applying to study the sciences, math, or visual and performing arts.
+Sometimes, they want a recommendation to address a particular topic, especially if you are applying to study the sciences, math, or visual and performing arts.
 If so, make sure you follow the rules.

 • Make it Easy for Your Recommender: Don’t make the writers search through their email to find your résumé or the requirements for the letter.
 Make it easy for them, and you’ll benefit.
 If you’re sending an email, put all the information in a single email.